-- Make blend sounds and have your child write the letters that match the sounds. - Play word games that connect sounds with syllables and words.
-(For example, "If the letters "I-a-t-e-r" spell later, how do you spell hater?"
-How many syllables are in later?) - Write vowel and consonant digraphs, trigraphs, and blends on cards.
+Make blend sounds and have your child write the letters that match the sounds.
+Play word games that connect sounds with syllables and words.
+(Fo example.
+"If the letters "I-a-t-e-r" spell later, how do you spell hater?

+Write vowel and consonant digraphs, trigraphs, and blends on cards.

 Hold up the cards one at a time and have your child say the sounds.

-(For example, the long e sound /ē/ for the vowel digraphs ea and ee) - Writing Words: Many children love to send and receive notes, and writing is a great way to reinforce phonics skills.
+(For example, the long e sound /ē/ for the vowel digraphs ea and ee)

+Writing Words: Many children love to send and receive notes, and writing is a great way to reinforce phonics skills.
 Send your child notes in his/her backpack or place notes on his/her pillow.
 Have a relative or friend send a letter or email to your child.
 Whenever your child receives a note, have him/her write back.
 Don't be concerned about spelling.
-Instead, have your child sound out words to the best of his/her ability. - Hunting for Words: Choose a blend and have your child hunt for five items beginning with that sound.
-As each object is found, help your child write the word on a list.
-For example, if the target sound is bl, the child might find and write blanket, blood, blue, blizzard, and blast.
+Instead, have your child sound out words to the best of his/her ability.